 The staff spots you the moment you step through the gallery door.
 They can tell by the way you dress and how you act whether or not you're an "art target," and how likely they are to sell you a piece of overpriced art.
 As strange as this sounds, it happens all the time.
 Seemingly fashionable art galleries train and employ sales associates to lie in wait, approach, and then sell highly overpriced art to unsuspecting victims who fit particular art-buying profiles.
 The more your art buying experience resembles what you're about to read, the more likely you are to have overpaid for your art.

 How overpriced can art be at these galleries?
-Ask Charles Sherman of www.charlesshermanart.artspan.com.
-He spent years working at one such gallery on Rodeo Drive in Beverly Hills, CA. "Signed and numbered, mechanically reproduced posters can be marked up 100 times or more," says Sherman.
-"A poster costing only $10 to produce, is sometimes sold to the public for over $1000.
+I asked a former sales consultant who spent years working at one such in Beverly Hills, CA. "Signed and numbered, mechanically reproduced posters can be marked up 100 times or more," he said.
+"A poster costing only $10 to produce, is sometimes sold to the public for over $1000."

-"Unsigned, unnumbered, limited edition etchings or lithographs by major twentieth-century artists can be marked up as many as forty times," continues Sherman.
-"For example, a Chagall lithograph that costs a gallery $100 might sell for $4000 including the frame.
-Art by artists like Peter Max, Erte, or Alexandra Nechita, can be marked up four times or more.
+"Unsigned, unnumbered, limited edition etchings or lithographs by major twentieth-century artists can be marked up as many as forty times," he continued.
+"For example, a large-edition Chagall lithograph that costs a gallery $100 - $200 might sell for as much as $4000 including the frame.
+Art by other popular or in-fashion artists can be marked up four times or more.
 This means that a painting consigned to a gallery for $10,000 might sell for over $40,000.

-"To be fair," Sherman adds, "high profile galleries have tremendous overheads.
-Some pay $60,000 or more per month in rent alone."
-The bottom line, however, is that in the overwhelming majority of cases, 70 to well over 90 percent of what you pay for art at art-target galleries does not go to the art or to the artists, but rather to rent, utilities, furnishings, framing, staff salaries, champagne and brie for art openings, and other gallery expenses.
-For example, if you pay $4000 for an unsigned unnumbered Chagall lithograph that the gallery bought for $100, it's only worth $100 the moment it leaves the gallery, and you've just wasted $3900.
+"To be fair," this former employee adds, "high profile galleries have tremendous overheads.
+Some pay $60,000 or sometimes substantially more per month in rent alone."
+The bottom line, however, is that in a significant number of cases, 70 to well over 90 percent of what you pay for art at art-target galleries does not go to the art or to the artists, but rather to rent, utilities, furnishings, framing, staff salaries and/or commissions, food and drink for art openings, and other gallery expenses.
+For example, if you pay $4000 for an unsigned unnumbered Chagall lithograph that the gallery bought for $100 - $200, that's about what it's worth the moment it leaves the gallery.

-Sherman knows exactly who buys this overpriced art.
-While working at that Rodeo Drive gallery, he would keep his eye out for people sporting Rolex watches, alligator shoes, designer handbags, and other overt displays of wealth.
-"Well-dressed married couples in their forties and fifties are also likely buyers," Sherman adds.
+Through his gallery experiences, he-- and all other seasoned owners and employees-- know exactly who buys this overpriced art.
+While working at that Beverly Hills gallery, he would keep his eye out for people sporting Rolex watches, alligator shoes, designer handbags, and other overt displays of wealth.
+"Well-dressed married couples in their forties and fifties are also likely buyers," he adds.
 "But not newlyweds, and you never talk to people with back packs or rubber shoes, or to artists.
 They're all wastes of time."

-Sherman would typically strike up conversations with likely art targets and start by "qualifying" them, in other words, find out whether they could afford the art they were looking at.
-Below are typical questions that art-target gallery sales staff (euphemistically called associates or consultants-- which they are not) use to "qualify" buyers.
+While he worked at the gallery, he would typically strike up conversations with likely art targets and start by "qualifying" them, in other words, finding out whether they can afford the art they were looking at.
+Below are typical questions that art-target gallery sales staff (euphemistically called associates or consultants) use to "qualify" buyers.

 * "So, are you in town for the medical convention?"
-(A medical convention may or may not be taking place, but this is a great lead-in to finding out what someone does for a living and getting an idea of how much money they make.)
+A medical convention may or may not be happening, but this is a great lead-in to finding out what someone does for a living and getting an idea of how much money they make.

 * A "yes" answer to the above question leads to the next question which goes something like "Where do you buy your art?"
-(Knowing where a person buys art is critical to making a sale.
-According to Sherman, people who buy directly from artists are unlikely to buy at galleries.
-If, however, they buy at galleries similar to the one where Sherman once worked, the chances of selling them art are much greater.)
+Knowing where a person buys art is critical to making a sale.
+According to this former gallery associate, people who buy directly from artists are unlikely to buy at galleries.
+If, however, they buy at galleries similar to the one where he once worked, the chances of selling them art are much greater.

 The sales person pays close attention to the way the art target looks at the art, prepared to spring into action at any moment, and move in for the kill the instant more than a casual amount interest is expressed in a particular piece of art.
 The associate's goal is to remove that piece of art from the main gallery and suggest that the art-target study it more closely in a place called the "viewing room."